Fact Sheet – My Rights at Work: The Duty to Accommodate in Ontario and its Limits

 Is my employer allowed to say no to my request for accommodation?
 What does the law say?

-If your request for accommodation is about a workplace qualification or standard, then the employer may be able to justify saying no to your request on the basis that the qualification or standard is essential for the job that they hired you to do.
-To prove this, the employer must show that the qualification or standard:
+If your request for accommodation is a change to a job-specific requirement (justified job requirement), then the employer may be able to justify saying no to your request because that job-specific task is essential for the job that they hired you to do.
+To prove this, the employer must show that the job-specific task:

-- Cannot be changed without causing the employer undue hardship.
+- cannot be changed without causing the employer unreasonable difficulty (undue hardship).

 Example:

-- Riley was hired for the job of a delivery driver.
+- Riley was hired for the job of delivery driver.

 - Riley’s disability-related needs prevent them from driving a truck.

-- Being able to operate a delivery truck safely may be a justified job requirement.
+- Being able to operate a delivery truck safely is a justified job requirement.

 Undue Hardship